Docs Menu

 Tip

-Installing your Python dependencies in a virtualenv with allow for versions of the libraries to be install for individual projects.
-Before running pip, ensure your virtualenv is active.
+Installing your Python dependencies in a virtualenv allows you to install versions of your libraries for individual projects.
+Before running any pip commands, ensure your virtualenv is active.

 Run the following command in your terminal to install the dependencies listed in the requirements.txt file: